GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 ![GraphQL schema without payload object types for mutations](../../images/mutations-not-using-payload-object-types.png "GraphQL schema without payload object types for mutations")

-## Added "state" column to tables for Custom Endpoints and Persisted Queries
+## Added "State" and "Schema Configuration" columns to tables for Custom Endpoints and Persisted Queries

-The tables for the Custom Endpoint and Persisted Query CPTs now display the "state" column, showing if entries are enabled or disabled:
+The tables for the Custom Endpoint and Persisted Query CPTs now display two new columns:

+- "State", showing if entries are enabled or disabled
+- "Schema Configuration", providing a link to the corresponding schema configuration (if any)

 ![State column in CPTs table](../../images/releases/v1.0/state-column-in-cpts-table.png)